rjshvjy/puvi/.dev-index/code_usage_report.md

   - allocate_oil_for_production in puvi-backend/puvi-backend-main/modules/sku_production.py

 ### sku_outbound
-- Used by modules: locations, sku_outbound, customers, app
+- Used by modules: sku_outbound, app, locations, customers
 - Files: 4
 - Functions using this table:
   - system_info in puvi-backend/puvi-backend-main/app.py